CodeMaster7000/Clear-Cookies-and-Cache/README.md

-# Clear-Cookies-and-Cache
+# Clear Cookies and Cache

-A safe and secure Python program designed to clear cookies and cache.
+A safe and secure Python program designed to clear your cookies and cache.
+What better way to take load off your PC?